A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

-Inorganic compounds are substances that do not contain carbon-hydrogen bonds.
-They are typically ionic or covalent compounds, and they can be found in a wide variety of natural and synthetic materials.
+Inorganic compounds are chemical compounds that are not primarily based on carbon-hydrogen bonds.
+They encompass a vast range of substances, typically existing as ionic or covalent compounds and found in diverse natural and synthetic materials.
+Their properties and applications are incredibly varied.

 Synthesis of Inorganic Compounds